 Have you ever eaten street food in Japan?
 They are called yatai (屋台) which literally refers to carts that sell food.
 Japan is a country rich in festivals, events and sights, it is normal to imagine that more than 200,000 events take place every year in Japan.
 Festivals like matsuri, hanami and fireworks is one of the opportunities to eat delicious street food.

-Yaki Imo and cooked
+Yaki Imo and Stews

-Senbei and ramune
+Senbei and Ramune

 You can accompany these cookies by having a famous drink called ramune.
-A lemon soda that comes in a different glass bottle with a little ball on top.
+A lemon soda that comes in a different glass bottle with a ball on top.
 This drink is also quite popular at street festivals.

 - Kare Pan – It is a fried bread stuffed with kare.
 These are just a few of the many types of bread found at street festivals in Japan;

-Shioyaki and things on a spit
+Shioyaki and things on skewers

-Other street foods in Japan
+Other Japanese street foods

 Finally, I cannot fail to mention the traditional and famous yakisoba fried noodles that are grilled and found on the street all over Japan.
 It is worth remembering that the traditional ramen can also be found at street vendors and festivals.
 There are thousands of other street foods in Japan, if you remember any, you can mention them in the comments.
 We appreciate the comments and shares. xD